-The BCBSIL drug list, also known as a formulary, includes preferred brand name and generic drugs.
+The BCBSIL drug list, also known as a formulary, is a continually updated list of covered drugs.
 U.S. Food and Drug Administration (FDA)-approved drugs are chosen based on their safety, cost and how well they work.
 The drug list is reviewed by a group of doctors and pharmacists.
 This group makes routine updates based on new prescription drugs and other changes in the market.
 Members should show this list to their doctor and/or pharmacist.
 Health care providers should check the drug list when making prescription drug choices for you.

 What if my doctor prescribes a drug that is not on the drug list (also known as a formulary)?

 If a drug is not on the drug list, call the number on the back of your ID card to see if the drug may be covered.
 Based on your benefit plan, you may have to pay more for a drug that is not on the drug list.

 A generic drug is the same as a brand name drug in dose, strength, performance and use.
 Generics are also approved by the FDA.
 But generic drugs often cost less.
 Talk to your doctor or pharmacist about the choices you have and which drug may be right for you.

 - A generic equivalent is made with the same active ingredient(s) at the same dosage as the brand drug.